Some Questions around The Hilbert 16th Problem

-6)A possible relation to operator theory:In it is interpreted the number of limit cycles of the lienard vector field $L$ in term of codimension of the range of functional operator defined by $L$,$L(g)=L.g$,the derivative of $g$ along the trajectories of $L$.see $www.arxiv.org/abs/math.DS/0408037$ In fact,if this operator could be bounded with a closed range,we would have a nice interpretation of "Fredholm index" for the number of limit cycles.what Banach Functional space is appropriate for the domain of the operator $L(g)=L.g$,such that the operator be a fredholm operator which index is equal to the number of limit cycles?Can we equip the space of smooth or analytic maps on the plane to the structure of a topological vector space such that the corresponding operator be fredholm with the same index interpretation(I thank A. Zeghib for his suggestion for consideration of TVS as a possible resolution to this problem).Is the generalization of the theory of "Fredholm Operators on Banach space" for TVS,a trivial problem?.
+6)A possible relation to operator theory: In the following arxiv note we interpreted the number of limit cycles of the Lienard vector field $L$ in terms of codimension of the range of functional operator defined by $L$ with $L(g)=L.g$, the derivative of $g$ along the trajectories of $L$.
+See \href{https://www.arxiv.org/abs/math.DS/0408037}{Counting limit Cycles via Index theory} In fact if this operator happen to be bounded and has a closed range with respect to an appropriate norm, then we would have a "Fredholm index" interpretation for the number of limit cycles of our vector field.
+What Banach Functional space is appropriate for the domain of the operator $L(g)=L.g$,such that the operator would be a Fredholm operator whose index is equal to the number of limit cycles?
+Can we equip the space of smooth or analytic maps on the plane with the structure of a topological vector space such that the corresponding operator would be a Fredholm operator and the same Fredholm index interpretation would be stile valid?(I thank A. Zeghib for his suggestion for consideration of TVS as a possible resolution to this problem).
+Is the generalization of the theory of "Fredholm Operators on Banach space" for TVS a trivial problem?.

-Finally we give two conjectures related to subject 1:
+Finally we give two questions related to subject 1:

-\textbf{ Conjecture 1 }.For analytic Vector field $X$ on the plane or sphere choose the elements of $C(X)$ among analytic vector fields. $C(X)$ is a Vector space on field of real number, If dimension of $C(X)$ is infinite then X is globally analytic integrable.(Are there example of arbitrary large finite dimension $C(X)$?)
+\textbf{ Question 1 } For an analytic Vector field $X$ on the plane or sphere let $C_{\omega}(X)$ be the space of all real analytic vector fields $Y$ with $[X,Y]=0$.
+Assume that $C_{\omega}(X)$ is an infinite dimensional Lie algebra.
+Does this imply that there is a non constant analytic function $f$ globally defined on the plane or sphere with $X.f=0$?

-\textbf{ Conjecture 2 }.For a non Vanishing vector field X on the plane and positive smooth function f, $C(X)$ is isomorph to $C(fX)$.If the the conjecture is true we could actually assign a unique lie algebra ,up to isomorphism, to a smooth foliation of the plane.
+\textbf{ Question 2 }.For every non vanishing vector field X on the plane and positive smooth function f, is the centralizer $C(X)$ of $X$ isomorph to $C(fX)$.If the the answer is affirmative we could actually assign a unique (up to isomorphism) Lie algebra to every smooth foliation of the plane: We choose a generating vector field $X$ then we introduce $C(X)$ as the required Lie algebra.